Respiratory alkalosis occurs when the levels of carbon dioxide and oxygen in the blood are not balanced.

 Panic and Anxiety-Related Causes

-- Get reassurance.
-The symptoms of respiratory alkalosis can be quite frightening.
+The symptoms of respiratory alkalosis can be frightening.
 This often causes faster and deeper breathing, making things worse.
-Having a calm loved one close by to provide reassurance can help the individual get his/her breathing under control.
+Having a calm loved one provide reassurance could help get your breathing under control.

-- Restrict oxygen intake into the lungs.
-Some possible ways to do this are breathing while pursing the lips or breathing through one nostril.
+To do this, try breathing while pursing the lips or breathing through one nostril.
 For the second approach to be useful, the mouth and the other nostril need to be covered.

 The above strategies are very simple ways to address respiratory alkalosis.
-For people who know they have overbreathing problems due to panic and anxiety, they can often even be used at home.
+People who often experience overbreathing due to anxiety can use these methods at home.

-The recovery process depends on the cause of the respiratory alkalosis.
-Those who develop it because of overbreathing caused by conditions such as anxiety can usually expect to recover fully.
-Once carbon dioxide levels in the blood are brought back to normal, the symptoms should disappear within a short period of time.
+The recovery process depends on the cause of respiratory alkalosis.
+If you develop it due to overbreathing caused by conditions such as anxiety, you can usually expect to recover fully.
+Symptoms should disappear shortly after carbon dioxide levels in the blood are brought back to normal.